Citroen Offering Benefits Of Up To Rs 30,000 On C3 For A Limited Period | CarDekho.com

 -

-While other carmakers have put offers on most models in their lineup, Citroen has only put them on the C3, understandably due to the facelifted C5 Aircross being a relatively recent launch.
-Citroen has put different offers on the C3 and they are mentioned below.
+While other carmakers offer benefits on most models in their lineup, Citroen only provides benefits on the C3, understandably due to the facelifted C5 Aircross being a relatively recent launch.
+The offers the hatchback comes with are mentioned below.

 |